Pagan & Magickal Terms and Definitions

 Deity (or Divinity): one's understanding of a divine spiritual form; a Goddess or God; "deities" is often used as a generic term to encompass all gods and goddesses, wherever they have come from.

-Deosil (jezz-il): sun-wise movement (clockwise in the Northern Hemisphere).
+Deosil (jezz-il): sun-wise movement (clockwise in the Northern Hemisphere); movement associated with positive magick in Wiccan traditions.
 [Note: A misspelling of the word "deasil".]

-Divination: the art of seeing the unknown through the use of various instruments and methods; bringing that which is unconscious or subconscious to light through use of tools such as pendulums, tarot cards, and scrying.
+Divination: the art of seeing the unknown through the use of various instruments and methods; bringing that which is unconscious or subconscious to light through use of tools such as pendulums, tarot cards, and scrying or observing the natural world.
+Typically involves interpreting patterns and/or symbols.
+Typically used to assist in making informed decision on how to best move forward toward desired outcomes.

-Drawing Down the Moon: invoking the spirit of the Goddess into the High Priestess.
+Drawing Down the Moon: invoking the spirit of the Goddess into the High Priestess; generally performed during Full Moon esbats.

 Earth Magick: a practical form of magick which involves drawing energy from Mother Earth.

-Earth Power: energy which exists within stones, herbs, flames, wind, and other natural objects; manifested divine power.
+Earth Power: energy which exists within stones, herbs, flames, wind, and other natural objects; manifested divine power within this realm we currently reside.

 Eclipse: when one heavenly body obscures another for a short period of time, creating a temporary veil or shadow.
 Ex: Solar Eclipse - the moon blocks light from the sun by moving in front of the earth's view of the sun.
 Believed to have an influence on different energies of people, places, animals, and objects.